T-Shreyas/IOT-Based-Burglar-Alarm-System/README.md

 ### ❖ Hardware Used:
 i.
 NodeMCU ESP8266

 ii.
 HC-SR04 ultrasonic sensor

 iii.
 Magnetic Reed Switch

 iv.
-Connecting wires and Resistors:
+Connecting wires and Resistors

 ### ❖ Working Principle of Magnetic Reed Switch:
 The simplest magnetic-field sensor is a reed switch.
 It contains two